bonomani/devmon/docs/TEMPLATES.md

 - The **target OID** have the **same indexes** as the **primary OID**
 - Mixing `repeater` and `non-repeater` type result in a `repeater` type.
 - Like for the `oid` file, the same consideration for `target OID` across multiple tests should be taken (duplicate the line!)

+Errors:
+SNMP errors involve "getting no response from the device for an OID, some OIDs, or all OIDs," which typically trigger a "clear" status color, defined as "no report".
+- If the OID is not defined in the device, it results in a global value of the OID being set to `NoOID`.
+- In the event of partial SNMP polling failure, this leads to some (if not all) values of the OIDs being set to `NoOID`, there indexes are based on the previous successful polling.
+Those errore are propagate through the transforms and will be display on the message

 ### BEST transform
 The BEST transform selects the OID that has the **best alarm color** (green as `best`, red as `worst`)